HoloISO/site/docs/documentation/bd.md

 #### Building
 1. Start building by `sudo bash buildroot/build.sh --flavor beta --deployment_rel beta --snapshot_ver "anything you like" --workdir "path to workdir" --output-dir "path to output dir"`
 2. If you wish to maintain your own fork, with working updates, add `--add-release` to the build command which will generate SHA sum and update metadata to be used by update client with your host.
+3. You may also add `--donotcompress` option to skip subvolume compression part to install it later.
+Please note that `--add-release` and `--donotcompress` options cannot be used at same time, and an appropriate error will note you about that.

 !!! warning "About updates..."

     In order to properly serve updates on your own, make *SURE* that you change the update endpoint in `/postcopy_{BRANCH}/etc/steamos-atomupd/mirror`
-3. After several minutes or so, you will find your compressed BTRFS subvolume snapshot in the output directory, which you can deploy to your working instance if you wish.
+ After several minutes or so, you will find your compressed or decompressed BTRFS subvolume snapshot in the output directory, which you can deploy to your working instance if you wish.
 !!! failure "Additional notes"

     Any subbranch designation **MUST** be declared with `-dev` after the actual branch name, for example: `beta-dev_nv`, `beta-dev_igd`, else the update client **WILL BE AND IS** going to be rendered unusable.